What is an insurance adjuster?

 One important detail to remember when hiring a public adjuster is that they charge a fee.
 The amount varies by state but typically ranges between 5% and 20% of the final loss settlement, and it’s up to you, the insured, to pay.
 Additionally, hiring a public adjuster to negotiate with an insurance company can slow down the claims process.

 5 tips for working with an independent adjuster

 Below are five tips to help the adjuster promptly review your claim and make a quick coverage decision.

 - Document your possessions.
 Before you experience a loss, spend a little time creating a home inventory.
 This can help the adjuster verify your losses and speed up the claims process.
 You can use a written list, but you might also want supporting documentation, like receipts, photographs, video, or warranties.
 Store these items somewhere secure and accessible during an emergency.

 - Review your home insurance.
 Do this before you experience a loss.
 Read your policy to see what events are covered, what property is covered, and what your limits are.
 Most policies also list steps for filing a claim.
 You may also want to check your declarations page so you know what your deductibles are.

 - Make a list of questions.
 A major loss can be overwhelming.
 Take a moment to write down the things you want to know before you meet with your claims handler.

 - Be honest about the loss.
-Overstating the extent of the damage can send up red flags, but you also don’t want to get less than what you’re insured for.
+Overstating the extent of the damage can send up red flags.
 Be straightforward about your loss so the adjuster can evaluate it fairly.

 - Avoid altering the condition of your property.
-Insurance adjusters need to see the scene as is, so do not clean up or fix your damaged property.
-If you do have to make repairs, take photos of the property and keep receipts for the materials you use.
+Insurance adjusters need to see the scene as is, so do not clean up or fix your damaged property unless absolutely necessary.
+If you do have to make repairs, take photos of the property, all of the damages, the cause of loss, the repairs and mitigation process, and keep receipts for the materials you use.